emaphis/learning-clojure/README.md

 This test first style of learning is similar to one taught in the text book "How to Design Programms" [website](http://htdp.org/).

+Also adding exercises for Clojure for the Brave and True: [website](http://www.braveclojure.com/)

+Also using Midje to test and provide executable examples

 Ed